 Division of Cancer Medicine

-As a laboratory and clinical investigator, Dr. Burger focuses on developing new therapeutic approaches for targeting the microenvironment in CLL, other B cell malignancies, and acute leukemia.
-Laboratory research by Dr. Burger’s group characterized B cell chemokine receptors, such as CXCR4 and CXCR5, adhesion molecules, and B cell receptor (BCR)-associated kinases, such as SYK, BTK, and PI3 kinases as therapeutic targets.
-Dr. Burger serves as a principal investigator on clinical trials which explore several of these targets in CLL.
-For his innovative research, Dr. Burger has received several awards, among them, the Arthur Pappenheim Award by the DGHO, a Kimmel Scholar Award, ASCO Young Investigator and Career Development awards, the Leukemia and Lymphoma Society Scholar award, and the MD Anderson Faculty Scholar Award.
-Dr. Burger is a regular speaker at EHA and ASH, and has published in the leading Journals in his field.
+As a laboratory and clinical investigator, Dr Burger focuses on developing new therapeutic approaches for targeting the microenvironment in chronic lymphocytic leukemia, other B-cell malignancies, and acute leukemia.
+Laboratory research by Dr Burger’s group characterized B-cell chemokine receptors, such as CXCR4 and CXCR5, adhesion molecules, and B-cell receptor–associated kinases, such as SYK, BTK, and PI3 kinases, as therapeutic targets.
+He serves as a principal investigator on clinical trials that explore several of these targets in chronic lymphocytic leukemia.

 For his innovative research, Dr Burger has received several awards, including the Arthur Pappenheim Award by the DGHO, the Kimmel Scholar Award, the ASCO Young Investigator and Career Development awards, the Leukemia & Lymphoma Society Scholar Award, and the MD Anderson Faculty Scholar Award.
 Dr Burger is a regular speaker at the European Hematology Association and the American Society of Hematology meetings, and he has published in the leading journals in his field.